Frequently Asked Questions

 +

 Through Daniel Figur's career and Production Soup's operations, the studio has produced work for Nike, Microsoft, Intel, NASA, AT&T, Coca-Cola, Samsung, Western Union, Pepsi, W Hotels, History Channel, Science Channel, and will.i.am / The Black Eyed Peas, among others.
-The portfolio spans broadcast commercials, enterprise AI implementations, 3D printing production, digital campaigns, and experiential activations.
+The portfolio spans broadcast commercials, enterprise media and content operations, 3D-printing-related production, digital campaigns, and experiential activations.
 See case studies →

 How is Production Soup different from a traditional creative agency?